 Microbiology is the study of microorganisms, a large and diverse group of organisms that exist as single cells or cell clusters.
 The science of microbiology includes the study of microbial growth, biochemistry, genetics and ecology and the relationship of microorganisms to other organisms including humans.
 As a basic biological science, microbiology provides some of the most accessible research tools for probing the nature of life processes.
 Our sophisticated understanding of the chemical and physical principles governing life has developed from studies of microorganisms.
 As an applied biological science, microbiology deals with many important practical problems in medicine, agriculture, biodegradation and food industries, and is at the heart of biotechnology industries.
 Students pursuing a major in microbiology will have an opportunity to take coursework related to these important areas.
 Chemistry is also an integral part of modern microbiology.
 Therefore, general and organic chemistry are required for the microbiology major.
 A minor in chemistry can be achieved by completing both the chemistry requirements and MICR 425 with grade of C or better.
-All 300- and 400-level courses must be taken at SIU Carbondale.
 In addition, opportunities for undergraduate research in microbial biochemistry, genetics and diversity, as well as in immunology and molecular biology are available for outstanding undergraduate students.
 The microbiology major, chemistry minor and undergraduate research options are strong assets for students who seek careers in health care professions or industrial microbiology, or who seek graduate training in microbiology or related disciplines.

 The following program of study prepares students for research or teaching positions after the bachelor’s degree or for advanced study in graduate programs in microbiology, molecular biology or cell biology.
 A grade of C or better must be earned in MICR 301 and MICR 302 to fulfill degree requirements.
 Transfer courses used for MICR 301 and MICR 302 equivalencies must have a C grade or better.
 An overall grade point average of 2.00 or better for all microbiology courses is required to satisfy degree requirements.
 A student cannot repeat a course or its equivalent in which a grade of B or better was earned without the consent of the department.

-Bachelor of Science Degree in Microbiology Requirements
+Bachelor of Science (B.S.) in Microbiology Degree Requirements

 |Degree Requirements||Credit Hours|